KTH/devops-course/contributions/course-automation/corentin-guilloteau/README.md

 ## Description

-This course uses a Github repository issue to allow students to find a groupmate.
-The problem here is that is requires the students to update of remove there comment on this issue when they have found a teammate.
+This course uses a Github repository issue to allow students to find a teammate.
+The problem here is that is requires the students to update or remove their comment on this issue when they have found a teammate.
 This aim here is to automate this task.

 The automation should perform the following :

 -   Run for each new pull request having a label corresponding to an assignment
--   Check if the author of the pull request has commented the groupmate finder issue
+-   Check if the author of the pull request has commented the teammate finder issue
--   If so, remove its comment ont this issue
+-   If so, remove its comment on this issue